harness/developer-hub/docs/frequently-asked-questions/harness-faqs/git-exp-vs-config-as-code.md

 - [Terraform Registry for Harness Provider](https://registry.terraform.io/providers/harness/harness/latest/docs)

-Below are some doc:
+For more information on Harness APIs, go to:

 - [Harness API Quickstart](https://developer.harness.io/docs/platform/apis/api-quickstart/)
 - [API Docs](https://apidocs.harness.io/)

-### How can I use Git Experience with Terraform?
+## How can I use Git Experience with Terraform?

-We recommend leveraging the Harness Git Experience to manage the Pipelines, Input Sets and Templates.
-These are the core "Pipeline as Code" constructs that we offer with our platform.
-They can be updated and audited in Git and user's can make changes to them.
-Harness will reflect the changes in its User Interface.
-Often changes to one of these objects requires changes to the others because the pipeline needs state needs to have the proper contract between the template that its referencing and inputset.
-If something is added to the pipeline or template it needs to be updated in the inputset and the other objects location.
+Harness recommends Git Experience to manage pipelines, input sets, and templates.
+These are the core `Pipeline as Code` constructs Harness offers.
+You can update and track changes to these entities in Git and view them in the Harness UI.
+The state of the pipeline must have the proper contractual relationship between the template that it references and the input set when changes are made to one of these entities.
+Changes to the pipeline or template must be reflected in the input set and the location of other entities.

-For the external resources that are managed seperate of the Pipeline, we recommend using Harness Terraform Provider.
-Terraform can manage the state of Harness Continuous Deployment configurations and user's can audit the lifecycle of them.
-User's can also provide an automated process around via Harness Pipelines to manage the lifecyle of the Service, Environment and Infrastructure Definition.
-See [Terraform Provider Automated Onboarding Guide](https://developer.harness.io/docs/platform/Terraform/automate-harness-onboarding) for more details.
+Harness recommends Terraform Provider for external resources managed separately from the pipeline.
+Using Terraform, you can manage and audit Harness Continuous Deployment configurations.
+Additionally, you can automate the definition of service, environment, and infrastructure life cycles via Harness pipelines.

+For more information, go to [Terraform Provider Automated Onboarding Guide](https://developer.harness.io/docs/platform/Terraform/automate-harness-onboarding).